 Proper management of Knowledge management helps build a company's reputation and brand.
 Utilising the highly skilled teams members knowledge can give a high-quality product or service.

-This is why it is important to harness tacit knowledge to keep that knowledge within the business if a team member leaves and someone else need to take over the tasks and processes, or the worst happened your bus factor plan or major event continuity planning.
+This is why it is important to harness tacit knowledge to keep that knowledge within the business if a team member leaves and someone else needs to take over the tasks and processes, or the worst happened your bus factor plan or major event continuity planning.

 Process documentation is a way of storing knowledge and using it as a single source of truth.
 Especially helpful for remote workers and remotely-operating teams.

-Knowledge that is in tacit form can be shared through various means.
+The knowledge that is in tacit form can be shared through various means.

 Document Processes and Procedures: Document business processes by writing down what you do as explicit knowledge, the underlying tacit knowledge can be naturally passed on.

-This also gives a historic trail of the continuous refinements and additional knowledge to use as reference and guidance.
+This also gives a historic trail of continuous refinements and additional knowledge to use as reference and guidance.